electricimp/imp-central-impt/DevelopmentGuide.md

 If your development is planned for production you may want/need to keep the impCentral API entities your created, especially the final builds, but still do some minimal cleanup after your development activities.

-1. Goto the "factory" directory.
+1. Go to the "factory" directory.

 1. Delete all unnecessary builds of your factory firmware code, *flagged* builds will not be deleted.
   `impt dg builds --remove`